 Every business wants the best phone system for their needs.
 Being able to communicate with the outside world is all too often a commodity we take for granted.
 Every day, we open the office, the hum of the server stack whirrs away in the background and then we fire up our computers, ready for a day’s trade ahead.
 Nestled away somewhere on our desk is our business phone system.
 Always on, always ready.
-But, is your phone system the right phone system for your business?
+But, is your small business phone system the right phone system for your business?
 Have you even looked at the options available?
 Are you cost driven or functionality driven?
 What could an integrated phone system do for your business?

 Let’s look at the basics first.

 Why Choose a Business Phone System for your small business?

 Yep, you might think your current provider is cheap, but you will be surprised.
-Certainly, if you’re with a large telecoms provider there will be savings to be made potentially just by switching to smaller providers.
+Certainly, if you’re with a large telecoms provider there will be savings to be made just by switching to smaller providers.